barryclark/jekyll-now/about.md

   - /david/
   - /David/
 ---
-My nane is David Delabassée, I am in the Java space since the early days of this technology.
+My name is David Delabassée, I am in the Java space since the early days of this technology.
 I currently work in the Serverless Developer Relations team at Oracle where I spend most of my time on [Fn Project](https://github.com/fnproject).

 Prior to that, I was working as an Evangelist in the Oracle Java EE organization and was recently involved in the initiative to transition the developemnt of the Java EE platform to the Eclipse Foundation, aka [Jakarta EE](https://jakarta.ee/).